Quantum computing from a mathematical perspective: a description of the quantum circuit model: Quantum Bits and Quantum Entanglement

 However, unlike the classical case, the measurement process inevitably disturbs the qubit $\ket{\psi}$, forcing it to collapse to either $\ket{0}$ or $\ket{1}$ and thus generally making impossible the task of finding out the actual values of $\alpha$ and $\beta$.
 This collapse to either $\ket{0}$ or $\ket{1}$ is then non-deterministic and non-reversible, and this is a fundamental feature of quantum computation.
 It will be shown in Section \ref{sec:quantumcircuits} how to change these probabilities without violating the unitary constraint.

-Therefore, in short one might think of a qubit as a non-deterministic bit.
+Therefore, in short, after measuring, one might think of a qubit as a non-deterministic bit.
 It can all take two possible values, all the same, but which of them does one actually get depends on a probability distribution.
 And, most importantly, the data given by these probabilities vanish once the qubit is observed.

 \paragraph{Remark:} A possible geometrical representation of the states of a single-qubit system, known as the Bloch sphere \cite{bloch1946nuclear,nielsen2002quantum} (see Figure \ref{fig::bloch}), leans on the following interpretation.
-The amplitudes $\alpha$ and $\beta$ are not interesting by themselves: it is their moduli who characterize the probability distribution that actually matters.
-Therefore, two qubits which feature the same distribution are, in fact, computationally indistinguishable.
+The amplitudes $\alpha$ and $\beta$ are not interesting by themselves.
+For one thing, their moduli is who characterizes the probability distribution that actually matters.
+Therefore, two qubits which feature the same distribution are, in fact, computationally indistinguishable \textit{after measurement}.

-Therefore we may choose a representative for all such qubits: for instance we may force $\alpha$ to be a real number, and it is straightforward that, given a qubit $\ket{\psi}$ there is only one qubit
+Building upon this, we may choose a representative for all such qubits: for instance we may force $\alpha$ to be a real number, and it is straightforward that, given a qubit $\ket{\psi}$ there is only one qubit $\ket{\psi_0}$ with the form

-with $\theta \in [0,\pi]$ and $\varphi \in [0,2\pi)$.
+with $\theta \in [0,\pi]$ and $\phi \in [0,2\pi)$.

-Choosing such a representation, we have that a generic qubit can be represented uniquely as a point $(\theta, \varphi)$ of the unit 2-sphere, with the north and south poles typically chosen to correspond to the standard basis vectors $\ket{0}$ and $\ket{1}$ as indicated in the figure.
+Choosing such a representation, we have that a generic qubit can be represented uniquely as a point $(\theta, \phi)$ of the unit 2-sphere, with the north and south poles typically chosen to correspond to the standard basis vectors $\ket{0}$ and $\ket{1}$ as indicated in Figure 2.

 The Bloch sphere is useful as a way of depicting transformations of a single qubit.
 As we will see later on, the most important transformations can be broken down to (essentially) rotations in the Bloch sphere.
 We will look at this matter in the next section.
-But first, let us explain some concepts needed to understand how multiple-qubit systems behave. \\
+But first, let us explain some concepts needed to understand how multiple-qubit systems behave.